EuvhenRight/CV-maker/README.md

 ## About

-**MaakMijnCV** is the CV builder behind the [CyberCafé Werk programme at Cybersoek](https://cybersoek.nl/ons-aanbod/cybercafe-werk/) — a Dutch initiative that helps people get back to work through digital skills, coaching and free tooling.
+**[MaakMijnCV](https://cv-maker-red-sigma.vercel.app)** is a free CV builder created to support jobseekers — originally built around the Cybersoek community in Amsterdam, where people work on getting back into the labour market through digital skills and coaching.

 The app lets candidates pick a recruiter‑approved template, fill in their details and download a polished PDF in under five minutes.
 No account, no paywall, autosave to the browser, full multilingual support.